What is glutathione and why are researchers so excited about the benefits of taking this powerful supplement?

 Many studies have found that reduced levels of glutathione have been implicated in a large number of degenerative chronic diseases including:

-Here are the ways that glutathione has been shown to help combat these chronic and degenerative diseases as well as persistent organic pollutants (POPs).
+Here are the ways that glutathione has been shown to help combat these health challenges.

 Glutathione For Immunity

-Researchers have seen promising results in treating a small sample group of patients with glutathione to disrupt “cytokine storm syndrome” and respiratory distress in patients with COVID-19 pneumonia.
+Researchers have seen promising results in treating a small sample group of patients with glutathione to disrupt “cytokine storm syndrome” and respiratory distress.
+(2)

 Protection From Oxidative Stress And Free Radicals